-PROSECUTION AND PROGRESS
+SECTION 108 PROSECUTION AND PROGRESS

-108-1.01 SUBLETTING OF CONTRACT.
-The Contractor shall obtain the Department's written approval before the Contractor or any subcontractor sublets, sells, transfers, assigns, or otherwise disposes of the Contract or any portion of the Contract.
+108-1.01 SUBCONTRACTING OF CONTRACT.
+The Contractor shall submit a Contractor Self Certification for Subcontractors and Lower Tier Subcontractors, Form 25D-042, before the Contractor or any subcontractor subcontracts, sells, transfers, assigns, or otherwise disposes of the Contract or any portion of the Contract.
+The Department has authority to review subcontracts and to deny permission to subcontract work.
+The Department may penalize the Contractor for false statements or omissions made in connection with Form 25D-042.